txt231/adbdisplay/README.md

 AppleVision/Apple Monitor Plugins binary contains settings information as `ladt` resources.
 A script for reading these resources is in `dump_settings.py`.
 This binary contains a bit better way to query monitor type and revision, but is annoying to navigate by its heavy use of components and the `ComponentDispatch` syscall.

+Some notes about automatic white balance and recovery application is `notes/` Also contains 2 register dumps (Whaler rev 3)

 ## Models